 A graduate of Newcastle, Manchester and Leeds Universities Glyn is a qualified teacher of English and Communication Studies and in 2002 was awarded an MA in Public Communication for her work on The Effect of Media Reportage on Combat Effectiveness and Gender.
 She holds professional and/or academic qualifications in English, Journalism, Education and Public Relations.

 Today she operates as a freelance writer, photographer, film-maker, project manager, consultant and charity worker.
 Although her interests are eclectic she specialises in ethical, gender, military, travel, human rights, general interest features and veterans issues.
 She collaborates with broadcasters and distinguished photographers, contributing to national and international publications and documentaries.
-Glyn is a regular contributor to UK Progressive.
+Glyn is a regular contributor to UK Progressive and The Courant.